 International Volunteer Assignments FAQ

-Yes, international volunteers must be fully vaccinated against COVID-19 and be able to provide evidence of vaccination.
+Vaccination against COVID is recommended by WUSC.
+International volunteers must be fully vaccinated against COVID-19 as per airline or assignment country requirements and must be able to provide proof should the airline or assignment country immigration authority require proof of vaccination.
 Volunteers will be provided a list of other required and recommended vaccinations for their assignment country.

 Yes, all volunteers receive emergency medical insurance while on their assignment.
 You will be required to complete a medical clearance process prior to departure.
 Medical insurance will cover any necessary medical treatment, including in the case of COVID-19.
 In the event of a medical emergency, evacuation is also covered if deemed necessary.
 Your health on assignment is a priority for us.